UK stocks set for miner fillip to outpace Europe

 The UK's underperformance has been stark.

-The total return, which includes capital gains and dividends, on the FTSE 100 this year has been 9.4 percent, compared with 17.7 percent on France's CAC and 26.1 percent on Germany's DAX.
+The total return, which includes capital gains and dividends, on the FTSE 100 this year has been 9.4 percent, compared with 17.7 percent on France's CAC .FCHI and 26.1 percent on Germany's DAX .GDAXI.

 Euro zone financials benefited disproportionately from a rally that began in July after ECB President Mario Draghi pledged to defend the euro, later unveiling a plan for the ECB to buy the bonds of indebted euro zone states.